- How is breast cancer treated?

 - Skin changes in the treated area

 Skin changes can range from mild redness to blistering and peeling.
 Your health care team may advise you to avoid exposing the treated skin to the sun because it may make the skin changes worse.
 Most skin changes get better within a few months.
-Changes to the breast tissue usually go away in 6 to 12 months, but it can take up to 2 years.
+Changes to the breast tissue usually go away in 6 to 12 months, but it can take longer.

 External beam radiation therapy can also cause side effects later on:

 - Some women may find that radiation therapy causes the breast to become smaller and firmer.